dainis-boumber/hedwig/README.md

 ## Setting up PyTorch

-Hedwig is designed for Python 3.6 and [PyTorch](https://pytorch.org/) 0.4.
+Hedwig was designed for Python 3.6 and [PyTorch](https://pytorch.org/) 0.4.
+PyTorch 1.0 and 1.1 is supported.
+Python 3.7 is being tested.
 PyTorch recommends [Anaconda](https://www.anaconda.com/distribution/) for managing your environment.
 We'd recommend creating a custom environment as follows: